 - Test Case Number

-Classify your issues as low-, medium-, and high-impact test cases.
-Then, solve any that are medium or high before moving forward with production.
-Do not defer anything but the lowest-priority items or your UAT test will be faulty.
+Users should have well-documented requirements for what must happen before proceeding to production.
+Classify your issues as low, medium or high-impact test cases.
+Then, solve any that are medium or high before moving to production.
+Do not defer anything but the lowest-priority items.

-However, the following are the most common challenges you’ll want to consider when designing your UAT test and throughout the actual testing process:
+Below are the most common UAT challenges.
+Consider them when designing your UAT test and throughout your testing process:

 - Easing collaboration between users